mauricioszabo/atom-chlorine/docs/extending.md

 ![Getting Schema](./get-schema.gif)

-Please, notice that **you cannot use** (for now) `when-let`, `if-let`, etc... the reason is that some commands on Chlorine's side return Javascript's promises, and `let` was re-wrired to await for promises to resolve before defining vars.
+Please, notice that `p/let` is being used instead of `let`: the reason is that some commands on Chlorine's side return Javascript's promises, and `p/let` is able to "wait" for then before running the next bindings.

 The current (incomplete) API is:
 * `get-top-block`, `get-block`, `get-var`, `get-selection` - Return the current text refering to top-block, block, current Clojure var, or selection.
 Will return a map with `:text`, a string containing the current text, an `:range`, a 0-based `[[start-row start-col] [end-row end-col]]` that corresponds to the start and end of the selection/block/var.